JMarcosHP/Nextcloud-Guide/README.md

 **Extras:**
 - Selfhost/Proxy/HTTPS/SSL Support with [Nginx Proxy Manager LXC](https://community-scripts.github.io/ProxmoxVE/scripts?id=nginxproxymanager).
-- OnlyOffice DocumentServer 9 (baremetal installation).
+- OnlyOffice DocumentServer 9 (bare metal installation).
 - How to install Adminer for database administration GUI.
 - How to migrate to a newer PHP version.
 - How to migrate to a newer PostgreSQL version.